 If you're a livestock owner, you know that feeding hay is a crucial part of your animals' diet in the winter.
 But if you're feeding round bales, you may also know that it can be tough to prevent waste.

-Over the years, we have tried various methods to feed round bales to our horses without wasting hay.
+Over the years, we have tried various methods to feed round bales to our horses and goats without wasting hay.
 Here are the tips and tricks we've learned to minimize waste and to keep your horses and goats well-fed.

 We are no strangers to drought here in Oklahoma.